Trust The Process

 During the Acclimation Phase, staff members continually assess each cadet candidate’s potential for success in the Residential Phase.
 Cadet candidates learn to replace negative behaviors, attitudes, and skills and are introduced to daily experiences of healthy routines and a structured and disciplined environment.
 At the end of the Acclimation Phase motivated cadet candidates are selected to enroll in ChalleNGe and become cadets.

 Cadets complete the Residential Phase with the skills and values necessary for their successful transition and integration into adult society.
-Mentors are matched with cadets midway through the Residential Phase.
-The mentors help support the cadets during the remainder of the Residential Phase and help them prepare to reenter community life.
+Cadets are matched with a caring, adult, volunteer mentor who works to support and encourage the cadet’s development of an action plan for the next phase of the program and help them prepare to reenter community life.
 Mentors continue their responsibilities during the 12-month Post-Residential Phase.

 Cadets will live as a team and as such will be held accountable as a team.